LuisReyes76/osticket-prereqs/README.md

 <p>
 </p>
 <p>
-Hi!, and welcome to my first tutorial.
-First thing that we will need to create is a Virtual Machine "VM" using Microsoft Azure.
-We will be using a VM which is a remote computer, We are using a VM in order to protect our physical machine just in case something breaks.
+Hi and welcome to my first tutorial.
+The first thing that we will need to create is a Virtual Machine "VM" using Microsoft Azure.
+We are using a VM in order to protect our physical machine just in case something goes wrong.
 Create a resource group and title it "osTicket-vm".
 Afterwards create the VM with 2-4 CPUs.
-In this example I will be using 2 CPUs.
-As you can see on the image below.
+I will be using 2 CPUs as you can see on the image below.

 ![image](https://github.com/user-attachments/assets/1cc8aa24-9855-4863-8800-64442644bcf7)